The State of Computer Vision Research in Africa: Acknowledgments

-In Table~\ref{tab:official_dataset} and~\ref{tab:nonofficial_dataset}, we provide only 10 entries from our collection of African computer vision datasets for each, the officially published and the unofficial ones, respectively.
-For the full collection of African computer vision datasets refer to our publicly available repository~\footnote{\url{https://github.com/Ro-ya-cv4Africa/acvdatasets}}.
+For the full collection of African computer vision datasets refer to our publicly available dataset repository~\footnote{\url{https://github.com/Ro-ya-cv4Africa/acvdatasets}}.
 Additionally, we show the publicly available datasets and provide their access.
-Some of the official ones include datasets published in CVPR, IJDAR, LREC on various topics including video understanding, remote sensing and document analysis and understanding.
+Some of the official ones include datasets published in CVPR, IJDAR, LREC.
 Through our full data we found multiple African datasets publishing in \emph{Data in Brief}, although not a high impact journal, yet it provides a source for African data that can be used for small-scale projects and challenges in Africa.

-For the unofficial datasets it was difficult to retrieve the year of publishing the challenge as it was not necessarily shared and dependant on the challenge platform.
-We mainly provided whether it is publicly available and provide their access, in addition to the country where the data was collected.
+For the unofficial datasets, it was difficult to retrieve the year of publishing the challenge as it was not necessarily shared and dependant on the challenge platform.
+We mainly provide its availability and provide their access, in addition to the country where the data was collected.
 In the unofficial datasets (see Table~\ref{tab:nonofficial_dataset}) it is mostly retrieved from Zindi, the African data science competition platform.
-In these collected datasets both South Africa and Kenya are among the top dataset contributors.
+In these collected datasets, Kenya is among the top dataset contributors.